rtCamp/rtbiz/readme.txt

 * Install the plugin from the 'Plugins' section in your dashboard (Go to `Plugins > Add New > Search` and search for rtBiz).
 * Alternatively, you can [download](http://downloads.wordpress.org/plugin/rtbiz.zip "Download rtBiz") the plugin from the repository.
 Unzip it and upload it to the plugins folder of your WordPress installation (`wp-content/plugins/` directory of your WordPress installation).
 * Activate it through the 'Plugins' section.
 * rtBiz is heavily dependent on [Posts 2 Posts](https://wordpress.org/plugins/posts-to-posts) plugin.
-So once you activate rtBiz, it will ask you to install & active Posts 2 Posts.
+So once you activate rtBiz, it will ask you to install & activate Posts 2 Posts.

 == Frequently Asked Questions ==